sonja-ng/art_wrap/README.md

 In this game, users will be able to:
 - start and restart game
 - use keyboard to select packaging materials to wrap each artwork
-- move on to next game after completing a level
-- after several levels, move on to new stage with new obstacles
+- move up to new levels
 - see a counter that lists number of levels completed

-- lose the game once time is up
+Bonus
+- after several levels, move on to new tier with new obstacles

 This project will also include:
 - a production README